All Products

 registry.cn-hangzhou.aliyuncs.com/acs/cloud-controller-manager-amd64:v1.9.3-164-g2105d2e-aliyun

-• The following annotations can be used to create CLB instances with access control list (ACL) settings: service.beta.kubernetes.io/alibaba-cloud-loadbalancer-acl-status, service.beta.kubernetes.io/alibaba-cloud-loadbalancer-acl-id, and service.beta.kubernetes.io/alibaba-cloud-loadbalancer-acl-type.
+• The following annotations create an SLB instance with an ACL: service.beta.kubernetes.io/alibaba-cloud-loadbalancer-acl-status, service.beta.kubernetes.io/alibaba-cloud-loadbalancer-acl-id, and service.beta.kubernetes.io/alibaba-cloud-loadbalancer-acl-type.

-• The annotation service.beta.kubernetes.io/alibaba-cloud-loadbalancer-remove-unscheduled-backend can be used to remove unschedulable nodes.
+• The annotation service.beta.kubernetes.io/alibaba-cloud-loadbalancer-remove-unscheduled-backend removes unschedulable nodes from backends.

-• Services in Local mode (when externalTrafficPolicy=Local is set for the Services) can automatically set node weights based on the number of pods on each node.
+• In Local mode (when externalTrafficPolicy=Local is set for a service), the service automatically sets each node's weight based on its number of pods.

 April 2019